Kirkland, Lancashire

 Kirkland is a civil parish, located on the banks of the River Wyre, midway between Preston and Lancaster, in the English county of Lancashire.
 It is also the historic name of what is now the village of Churchtown, within the parish.
 It is part of the Wyre district.
 In 2001 the parish had a population of 343, decreasing to 314 at the 2011 census.
+It decreased again in the 2021 census to 282.

+History

 Kirkland has a long history centred on its Grade I listed building, St Helen's, the parish church of Garstang St Helen (or Churchtown) and once known as the Cathedral of the Fylde.
 The church features: